Refusal to wear a mask on a flight can get you into the no-fly list

 DGCA suspends two senior executives of AirAsia India for three months over 'safety violations'

 There will be exceptions such as if a passenger takes off the mask to eat or drink or due to any other issue.
-Passengers who refuse to wear masks willingly, putting others in danger will invite strict actions such as being put on the no fly list, another DGCA official said.
+Passengers who refuse to wear masks willingly, putting others in danger will invite strict actions such as being put on the no-fly list, another DGCA official said.

-India had resumed domestic flight operations on May 25 after a two month ban as part of the nation wide lockdown restrictions to prevent the spread of COVID-19.
+India had resumed domestic flight operations on May 25 after a two-month ban as part of the nationwide lockdown restrictions to prevent the spread of COVID-19.

 "Vande Bharat Mission.
 A mission of hope, help and happiness.
 More than 13.5 lakh people repatriated and flown out.
 Adding more flights & destinations.
 Several bubble arrangements in place.
 Others being negotiated.
 4,110 people travelled back today (Thursday).
 The mission continues," Civil Aviation Minister, Hardeep Singh Puri had said in a tweet on Thursday.